uwcms/APx-rpcsvc/modules/README.md

 # RPCsvc Module Development Package

-This package contains everything required to build modules for the CTP7 RPC service.
-This document covers the structure of RPC modules as well as how to build them and install them on a CTP7.
+This package contains everything required to build modules for the APx Gen 1 RPC service.
+This document covers the structure of RPC modules as well as how to build them and install them on a card.
 It also includes some [important points](#important-notes--caveats) to be aware of when using this package.

 ## Considerations for Module Design